-About native Canadian fashion designer, Angela DeMontigny
+About Indigenous Canadian fashion designer, Angela DeMontigny

 Her wardrobe credits and interviews are numerous and include - to list a few - CTV's Canada AM, Fashion Television, CTV's Success Stories, APTN, Women's Wear Daily, Flare Magazine, Chatelaine, the Hamilton Spectator, Hamilton Magazine, FASHION Magazine, Outdoor Life Magazine, TRENDS Magazine, the National Aboriginal Achievement Awards, the Calgary Stampede Royalty, along with a variety of national television shows, documentaries and music videos.